asigalov61/Rock-Piano/README.md

+## [WIP] The repo and the model/implementation will be updated shortly due to unforeseen problems with the current one.
+Please wait...

+***

 # Rock Piano

 ### "When all is one and one is all, that's what it is to be a rock and not to roll." ---Led Zeppelin, "Stairway To Heaven"